WillPapper/forge-doc-github-pages-action/README.md

 After that, you can copy `.github/workflows/docs.yml` to your repository.
 A GitHub Actions Marketplace page will be available soon.

-## Example
+## Generated Docs Example

-You can view an example of the generated docs here: https://wpapper.github.io/forge-doc-github-pages-action/
+You can view an example of the generated docs on GitHub Pages here: https://wpapper.github.io/forge-doc-github-pages-action/